 Wellness programs have been around for a while, but increasingly more evidence is emerging that these programs lead to greater employee happiness and engagement.
 Wellness programs from a purely practical sense can reduce healthcare costs and increase office productivity.
 But what may be even more important is that employees who are more active are not only generally happier and healthier with lower stress levels, they’re more engaged in their employer’s mission and goals and they work better as a team.

 “Employers continue to depend on health and wellness initiatives to curb health-care costs and foster a successful and productive workforce,” noted WorldatWork and HealthMine.
 Unlocking the secrets of how to get employees to work as a team might be centralized around wellness programs.

 “Employees who are more active are generally happier and healthier.”

-Researchers at WorldatWork and Healthmine looked to gain a broader understanding of current trends and “unique perspectives” in employer-offered healthcare benefits and rewards.
+Researchers at WorldatWork and Healthmine looked to gain a broader understanding of current trends and “unique perspectives” in employer-offered wellness challenge prizes.
 Their audience mainly consisted of organizations in the private sector/privately held (36%) and private sector/publicly traded (34%) and that employed roughly 1,000 to 2,500 employees.
 What they found was exactly what we stated previously: Employers are offering more health-related benefits than ever.

 Three reasons organizations offer well-being elements to employees include improving an employee’s health (82%), reducing claims costs and medical premiums (78%) and how the benefits are perceived by workers (77%).

 Cutting Costs is a Major Benefit

-Researchers found that after seven years of running a successful wellness program, employers cut $30 off the healthcare costs per member each month.
+Researchers found that after seven years of running a successful employee wellness program, employers cut $30 off the healthcare costs per member each month.
 More specifically, the disease management component of wellness programs resulted in a nearly 30% drop in hospital admittance and a $136 reduction per member per month.
 The benefits are obvious for employers, but are they impacting employees in the same way?

-WorldatWork and Healthmine reported that 75% of organizations felt employee satisfaction was the most significant measured outcome of wellness programs.
+WorldatWork and Healthmine reported that 75% of organizations felt employee satisfaction was the most significant measured outcome of employee wellness programs.
 Biometric screening (73 percent), employee engagement (72%) and productivity (71%) filled out the top four.

 “Twenty-four percent of employees want their employers to offer them free gym memberships.”